fall-zhang/vue-fantable/README.md

 ## Characteristics

 -   Support 300000 rows of data display through virtual scroll
 -   Free forever.
-Of course, you can also choose to donate
+Of course, you can also choose to donate, ensure the long-term maintenance of the project

 ## API & Examples